tomba-io/email-finder/README.md

 - Monitor your Tomba usage dashboard
 - Consider Tomba's pricing tiers for volume usage

+## FAQ

+### General Questions

+**Q: How does email finding work?**
+A: Email finding uses a person's name and company domain to predict and verify their email address.
+It combines pattern recognition, database matching, and verification to find valid email addresses.

+**Q: What information do I need to find an email?**
+A: You need the person's first name, last name, and company domain.
+The more accurate these details, the better the results.

+**Q: How accurate are the found emails?**
+A: Accuracy varies by company and person, but Tomba typically achieves 85-95% accuracy.
+The confidence score (0-100) indicates the reliability of each found email.

+### Usage & Features

+**Q: Can I process multiple email searches at once?**
+A: Yes, provide an array of requests in the `requests` parameter.
+You can process up to 1000 requests per run, with 10-50 being optimal for performance.

+**Q: What if an email isn't found?**
+A: If no email is found, the result will show `"email": null`.
+This is normal - not all email addresses are publicly discoverable.

+**Q: How do confidence scores work?**
+A: Scores range from 0-100, where 90+ indicates high confidence, 70-89 is moderate confidence, and below 70 suggests lower reliability.
+Higher scores mean the email is more likely to be correct.

+**Q: Can I verify the found emails?**
+A: Yes!
+Found emails include verification status.
+You can also use the Email Verifier actor for additional validation of the results.

+### Technical Questions

+**Q: What are the rate limits?**
+A: Tomba allows 150 requests per minute.
+The Actor automatically handles rate limiting by adding delays when needed.
+Large batches will take proportionally longer.

+**Q: How should I format names?**
+A: Use proper capitalization (e.g., "John", "Mary-Jane", "O'Connor").
+The system handles various name formats, but accurate spelling is important.

+**Q: What domain formats are accepted?**
+A: Use clean domain names like "stripe.com" or "example.org".
+Don't include protocols (http/https) or subdomains unless specifically needed.

+**Q: Can I find emails for personal domains?**
+A: This tool is designed for business emails.
+Personal domains (gmail.com, yahoo.com) are not supported as they don't follow predictable patterns.

+### Data & Privacy

+**Q: Where does the email data come from?**
+A: Tomba aggregates data from public sources like company websites, social media profiles, professional networks, and other publicly available information.

+**Q: Is this GDPR compliant?**
+A: Yes, Tomba follows GDPR guidelines and only uses publicly available information.
+All data collection complies with privacy regulations.

+**Q: How fresh is the email data?**
+A: Data freshness varies, but verification dates are included in results.
+Tomba continuously updates its database with new information.

+**Q: Can I use found emails for cold outreach?**
+A: Yes, but ensure you comply with local email marketing laws (CAN-SPAM, GDPR, etc.).
+Always include unsubscribe options and respect privacy preferences.

+### Troubleshooting

+**Q: Why am I getting low confidence scores?**
+A: Low scores may indicate unusual company email patterns, new employees, or limited public information.
+Consider verifying these emails before use.

+**Q: What if I get API errors?**
+A: Check your API credentials, account quota, and request format.
+The Actor provides detailed error messages to help troubleshoot issues.

+**Q: How do I handle large batches efficiently?**
+A: Break large lists into smaller batches (50-100 requests).
+Monitor your API quota and consider upgrading your Tomba plan for higher volumes.

 ## Keywords

 email finder, email discovery, contact finder, lead generation, email search, prospect research, email hunting, contact discovery, sales prospecting, outreach automation, business contacts, email validation